GraphBLAS/GraphBLAS-Pointers/README.md

 # GraphBLAS Pointers

 Notation:
-* :star: if you're new to GraphBLAS, read/watch these first
+* :star: if you're new to GraphBLAS, check out these pointers first
 * :hammer: theory-focused
 * :wrench: implementation-focused
 * :hammer_and_wrench: mix of theory and implementation